bluedge/passport-box/README.md

 Use `passport.authenticate()`, specifying the `'box'` strategy, to authenticate requests.

-For example, a routing middleware in an [Express](http://expressjs.com/)
+For example, as route middleware in an [Express](http://expressjs.com/)
 application:

     app.get('/auth/box',